 If the gas station owner did not actually know about the condition, should they have?
 When a gas station owner should have known about a defective condition by using reasonable care, there is “constructive notice.”
 It is typically easier to establish constructive notice than actual notice.
 A gas station employee might see an oil slick every day for a week and forget to clean it up without ever documenting its existence.
 However, constructive notice can be shown by showing how long the oil slick or other defective condition was there.

 A gas station owner that fails to conduct routine inspections of the property for problems and therefore misses a condition that existed for a long period of time may be liable for injuries that result from it.
 How long a defective condition existed can be shown to a jury in many different ways.
 Sometimes one or more customers notify the owner or employee about the defective condition, yet nothing is done.
 In some cases, a surveillance video shows how long a problem such as an oil slick existed.

 Generally, constructive notice does not exist if the problem is only there for a very short period of time.
 For example, if someone spills a clear soda in the aisle of the convenience store, and you slip and fall five minutes later, this amount of time may not be enough to provide constructive notice.
 However, it depends partially on the size of the convenience store.
 For example, in a tiny store, a clerk who has the ability to see both aisles may be expected to pay more attention to whether substances have been spilled there or not.

 If you need to recover compensation after a gas station or convenience store accident, you should consult us.
-It is important not to discuss the matter with the property owner's insurer before you speak to a Sacramento attorney who is experienced in premises liability litigation.
+It is important not to discuss the matter with the property owner’s insurer before you speak to a California attorney who is experienced in premises liability litigation.
 We provide knowledgeable legal representation to accident victims from our Folsom office.
-To obtain a free consultation with an injury lawyer, contact Travis G. Black & Associates online or call us at 916-962-2896.
+To obtain a free consultation with a Folsom personal injury lawyer, contact Travis G. Black & Associates online or call us at 916-962-2896.